microsoft/CsWinRT/docs/authoring.md

 </PropertyGroup>
 ```

-Project references for managed apps do not require any such changes.
+Project references for managed apps only need the reference to the authored component's project file.

 ## Packaging
 To generate a NuGet package for the component, you can simply right click on the project and select **Pack**.
 Alternatively, you can add the following property to the library project file to automatically generate a NuGet package on build: `GeneratePackageOnBuild`.